antmicro/verilog-power-analysis-workflows/README.md

 export LIB_DIR=$(pwd)/OpenROAD-flow-scripts/flow/platforms/asap7/lib/NLDM/
 ```

-Go to the synthesis results directory and then run `openroad` with commands:
+Go to the synthesis results directory and then run `openroad` with the following commands:

 <!-- name="execute-openroad-commands" -->
 ```